sameer-kharel/sameer-kharel/README.md

 ## About Me

 I'm a coding enthusiast who's constantly exploring the world of AI and ML.
-I love to build interesting projects and learn new things.
+I love to build interesting projects and learn new thing and make the implementation in real world projects.

 ---